grantila/react-ancestry/README.md

 If you have a production build of your app, the component names may be shortened/uglified.

 # API

-Place the `Ancestry` component where you want to know the ancestry and use the prop `onAncestry` to get a callback of the ancestry as an array of `AncestryElement` on the form:
+There are two ways to use this API.
+One is to use `getAncestry()` and provide a component.
+The other is to place an `<Ancestry>` component somewhere and get the ancestry as a callback.

+Both methods result in an array of `AncestryElement`:

 ```ts
 interface AncestryElement